 Your options are as follows:

 1. Leave all your tax credits, tax rate band and Universal Social Charge (USC) rate band with your primary employer.

 2. Divide your tax credits, tax rate band and USC rate band between your jobs in any way you see fit.

 3. Transfer any unused tax credits, tax rate band and USC rate band to your other jobs.

 Please note – some tax credits or deductions, like flat rate expenses, cannot be split because they are only given for specific jobs.

 If you’ve been working two or more jobs and believe you might have overpaid tax, you can apply for a Tax Review online, to determine if you can make a tax back claim.
 We will investigate whether or not you are due any tax back, and if you’re not due a refund, there will be no charge for the review.

-Claiming tax back has never been so simple – apply online to get the ball rolling today.
+Claiming tax back has never been so simple – fill out our 60-second application form to get the ball rolling today.